 About the Book: If the name sounds familiar, it is because it was written by Darren Rose and Chris Garrett, the creators of the ProBlogger website.
 In ProBlogger, they discuss everything you need to know when it comes to creating a blog and give you some pretty good resources too!

-Why You Should Read It: The book has an excellent group of resources for you to use.
+Why You Should Read It: The book has an excellent group of resources for you to use from SEO to creating content.
 However, do not read it until you already get your blog up and running because this one may be a little too in-depth to follow at first.
 Great insights here, but lots of jargon.
 ProBlogger is still a great read, though!

 3. Email Marketing That Doesn’t Suck by Michael Clarke